practical-scientific-computing/practical-scientific-computing.github.io/python/02-syntax.md

     3

 Like most programming languages, one can express numbers in a variety of ways using number literals.
-Number literals can be of three types: either an integer, a float, or a complex.
+Number literals can be of three types: either an **integer**, a **float**, or a **complex**.
 Floats can be expressed in scientific notation with `e` between the significant figures and the powers of ten.
 Python supports complex numbers.
 Purely imaginary decimal literals are indicated with the suffix `j`.
 Ordinarily, all numbers are expressed as decimals, but one can use prefixes to denote hex (`0x`), binary (`0b`) or octal (`0o`) integers.
 Literal prefixes and suffixes cannot be mixed.

 **In [4]:**